-AWS Well-Architected Review: What it is, why it’s important, and how it can improve your AWS workloads
+AWS Well-Architected Review: What it is, and why it matters

 Amazon Web Services (AWS) has already released thousands of updates and new features in 2019.
 So given the constant influx of changes, how do you really know if you’re getting the most out of your workloads and that you’re also set up for future success?